jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 **This is a post detailing my time at UWaterloo CS from 2014 - 2020.
 It is now completed.
 I got the idea to do this from [Robert Elder's UW Journey](http://www.robertelder.ca/my-uw-journey/).**

-{% include collapsible-dropdown.html summary="Table of Contents" includedHTML="my-story-toc.html" %}
+{% include collapsible-dropdown.html title="Table of Contents" includedHTML="my-story-toc.html" %}

 # My Story